seanswh/seansnotes/机器学习/week2_3.md

 For example, if our hypothesis function is $$h_\theta(x)=\theta_0+\theta_1x_1$$	​	  then we can create additional features based on $$x_1$$ to get the quadratic function $$h_\theta(x)=\theta_0+\theta_1x_1+\theta_2x_1^2$$

 4 Normal Equation
+Gradient descent gives one way of minimizing J